deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 ![](figures/figures_5_0.png)

-> 🔼 This figure illustrates the process of generating the HF-Embodied dataset for explicit perceptual evaluation, which involves instruction prompt generation, data generation model training, and fine-grained human feedback annotation.
+> 🔼 The figure illustrates the process of Explicit Perceptual Evaluation, including instruction prompt generation and HF-Embodied dataset creation with fine-grained human feedback annotation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Overview of Explicit Perceptual Evaluation.
 (Top) Instruction Prompt Generation.
 We use a large collection of video captions from the internet and our predefined embodied evaluation dimensions.
 These are expanded using GPT and manually verified to create a corresponding Task Instruction Prompt List for data generation and evaluation.
 (Bottom) HF-Embodied Dataset Generation.
 Massive internet-sourced embodied videos with captions are used to train data generation models.
 Fine-grained Human Feedback Annotation is then applied to the embodied videos according to the corresponding Task Instruction Prompt List, covering multiple embodied dimensions.